|Seraph Postal - Forever|

 It's been a long time, more than 24 years, since you crossed the Jordan river to the sweet bye-and-bye on that beautiful shore.
 For us here on Earth, time seems to drag on, slowly grinding and grinding humanity between its millstones.
 I am sure that 24 years barely seems like a blink of an eye for you now.

 Nevertheless, I very much want to apologize for the long delay in writing to you.
 You see, sending a letter via the Seraphic Mail Service is a very involved process, which requires very strict adherence to protocols.
 It's taken me many years to finally learn the process and execute it correctly.
 The holy angels are sticklers for details, and any letter that doesn't meet their exacting standards will be refused delivery to any addressees in the Heavens.
 All letters must be written on lambskin vellum, and so I had to learn how to raise sheep in order to produce the vellum that is required.
 That in itself is a long and messy process, for the animal has to be fed a strict diet, must be without blemish, slaughtered, and its hide has to be processed just right.
 Besides that, I had to learn to make iron gall ink, because that's what you have to use to write on the vellum.
 The gall itself has to be derived from a specific subspecies of terebinth tree that grows in the vicinity of the Mount of Olives, near Jerusalem.
 The iron oxide used in the ink has to be dug up from a particular spot near the Hill of Megido (also known as Armageddon).
-The pen is very specially constructed, having a nib made from a peculiar alloy of gold, osmium, ytterbium, and neodymium.
+The pen is very specially constructed of acacia wood, having a nib made from a peculiar alloy of gold, osmium, ytterbium, and neodymium.
 Since at this point I don't have very much vellum and ink for writing this letter to you, I will have to keep things as short as possible.
 Please bear with me if my words appear to be terse.
 I don't mean to be harsh.
 Fortunately, I was able to obtain a good supply of the needed Seraphic Postage stamps.

 I want to tell you that I appreciate the chance to read your autobiography, entitled Not by Might Nor by Power.
 So far I have read the first two parts of it, books one and two.
 They were fascinating and made me very much regret that I never had the opportunity to meet you personally here on Earth.
 It is very unfortunate there has been a delay in publishing the final and very important third book, in which you tie everything together.
 I am at a loss to understand the reasons for this long delay.
 Your friend and ghostwriter Roger Sachs has never explained why he is dragging things out, in getting your autobiography fully available for people to read.
 It is amazing to me that it took almost twenty years for Roger to even publish your first book.
 Especially now that Roger has more people helping him, you would think that the third, final book would have been published by now.
 But no. It's still not out yet.
 I wish somehow I could appeal directly to Roger to please accomplish the finishing of your autobiography, but contacting Roger is a very difficult thing to do.
 All my attempts have failed.
 Writing a letter to a departed saint in Heaven is easier in comparison.